drkennetz/drkennetz/README.md

 I have been married for almost 4 years and we have a beautiful son!

-I love soccer, I played it my entire life.
+I love soccer, I played it my entire life and even in college for the University of Memphis.

+I have taken up a recent love of running!
+Current longest distance:
+ - 13.1

 I got started learning programming by accident, I am a chemist by trade and decided to learn python to analyze larger datasets.

 I have been a Software Engineer by profession at St. Jude Children's Research Hospital for about a year and a half, but I worked with programming for about 3 years prior to that in graduate school and my first job as a research technologist at St. Jude.

+"No discipline seems pleasant at the time, but painful.
+Later on, however, it produces a harvest of righteousness and peace for those who have been trained by it."
+ - Hebrews 12:11

 ## Favorite Languages: